Palmistry and Palm Readers

 As a form of divination, palmistry combines character analysis with fortune telling.
 Most readers consider it to be one of the more scientific forms of prediction, because a great many of the features of the hand are determined by genetics, including the presence of congenital diseases and the likelihood of the sitter following a career that an ancestor also pursued.

 As far as i can tell, the scientific study of palm reading began or became widely popular in India, centuries ago.
-It travelled to Europe with the Romani people, who date their movement Westward to the time of Alexander the Great, and still maintain many Indian customs and beliefs.
+It travelled to Europe with the Roma people, Indians from Punjab who date their slow movement Westward to the time of Alexander the Great, and entered Europe around 500 CE.
+The Roma still maintain many Indian customs and beliefs.
+They are known by their family groupings, the most populous of which are the Sinti and the Roma.
+The Roma proper have Eastern European origins, the Sinti live in Germany, the Manouches inhabit France and Catalonia, the Kaló live in Spain, the Romanichals in Britain, and the Romanlar in Turkey.
+The language they speak, a derivative of Sanskrit, is called Romani, and both Roma and Romani are names that have also be applied to the people as a whole.

-Eventually, because so many settled in the region then known as Bohemia (now the Czech Republic), they came to be known as Bohemians, a word that, in turn, came to mean anyone, from any culture or region, who chooses to live outside of society's conventional norms.
-The Bohemian lifestyle was one of freedom, eccentricity, and reduced accountability to the capitalist state.
-These days the derivative fashion term Boho refers to garments that are free flowing, with long skirts and full sleeves, resembling the clothes of the 19th century Romani in Bohemia.
+Eventually, because so many settled in the region then known as Bohemia (now the Czech Republic), they came to be known as Bohemians.
+In France, for example, during the early to mid 19th century, the word "Bohemian" did not mean a person from the Czech land of Bohemia, but was equivalent to Romani or Gypsy.
+This word in turn came to mean anyone, from any culture or region, who chose to live outside of society's conventional norms.
+By the mid to late 19th century in Europe and America, the Bohemian lifestyle, was one of freedom, eccentricity, and reduced accountability to the capitalist state, a life that valued creativity, music, and art above money, and one in which vagabondage was not looked down upon.
+These days the derivative fashion term "Boho" refers to garments that are free flowing, with long skirts and full sleeves, resembling the clothes of the 19th century Romani -- and the 19th century Bohemian peasant -- in Bohemia.

 Some of the first experiences Americans and Europeans had with palmistry as a form of character analysis or fortune telling was with Romani women who read their hands.
-In the 19th century, the Romani were forbidden to set up shops or permanent dwellings, and lived in camps outside of towns, coming in to trade at towns during feast days, market days, and fairs.
+In the 19th century in Europe, the Romani were forbidden to set up shops or permanent dwellings, and lived in camps outside of towns, coming in to trade at the markets during feast days, market days, and fairs.
 The bolder seekers after fortunes would ride or walk out to the "Gypsy camp" to have their futures told.

 Despite the stereotypes surrounding palmistry as the inherently fraudulent but weirdly accurate mutterings of old Romani women, palmistry itself, as a form of reading, gained much popularity in America and England around the beginning of the 20th century.
 The artist Harry Roseland, who documented the life of a professional African-American fortune teller in New York City from the 1890s through the 1920s, painted her as a cartomancer, tea leaf reader, crystal scryer, and palmist.
 In keeping with the theme of the reader as outside mainstream culture, her client was a sweet young Anglo-Saxon woman, but because Roseland sought to uplift the kindliness and normality of the black reader, the scene is homey and domestic, and the title of the picture is "Good Luck, Honey."